 Online shopping has become notorious for mass-produced retail experiences.
 In this climate, targeting parts of your unboxing experience directly at your customer can feel much more personal, going a long way toward developing a relationship with your brand.

-5 steps to design the perfect unboxing experience for your brand
+5 steps to design the perfect unboxing experience for your brand (+ unboxing experience ideas)

 Each of these unboxing elements comes with a lot of different options, so it’s important that you give some thought to what will best reflect your brand identity and can be executed on logistically.
 Depending on the kind of feel you are wanting to channel (i.e., an indulgent versus a more minimalist approach), this will guide the type of packaging that is best suited to your needs.

-1. Choose unique packaging material
+1. Choose unique unboxing experience packaging material

 Your internal packaging needs are determined by the amount of excess space and impression that you want to create upon opening.
 Crinkled paper fills up empty space and makes your box look fuller.
-This helps to protect more fragile goods during delivery.
-To add a more luxury feel to your box, a customized tissue paper lining is a great option. it also adds more visual interest and branding to the interior.
+This helps to protect more fragile goods during last-mile delivery.
+To add a more luxurious feel to your box, a customized tissue paper lining is a great option. it also adds more visual interest and branding to the interior.

 2. Add custom branding to your box